cudmore/treadmill/docs/docs/dev.md

 ## Development

+These are development notes taken during the development of the Treadmill.

 ### mkDocs

 This documentation is written in markdown and a static site is generated with [mkDocs][25] using the [Cinder][26] theme.
 Previously I have used Jekyll which is amazing.
 Going with mkDocs to see if a simple site is acceptable.